emavgl/emavgl.github.io/content/about.md

     - In Q1 2022, I worked in the Android Team developing new features for the adidas Running and adidas Training android apps.
     - In Q3 2022, I worked with the adidas sales Data & Analytics team advising on best practices and collaborating with the team to implement the first ETL streaming pipeline serving an almost real-time dashboard used for making quick decisions during key selling moments (e.g., Black Friday).

-    - **Technologies**: Python, PySpark, Kotlin, Databricks, Microsoft Azure
+    - **Technologies**: Python, PySpark, Databricks, Microsoft Azure, Kotlin

-- **[Sep-Dec 2019] Teaching assistant for the master course Security Testing**

-    - I taught part of the master course titled "Security Testing" at the University of Trento.
-I had to teach OWASP top 10 vulnerabilities and how to write automatic test-cases using Selenium to attack and assert the fix of the vulnerable applications.

 - **[2018-2019] Software Engineer and Researcher at Fondazione Bruno Kessler (FBK)**